 Methodology: The making of our lists

-Once we had our theoretical framework in place, we layered in hundreds of thousands of data points.
-We pull in data from the best data sources available.
-Our trusted sources include public-sector providers such as U.S. Census Bureau, U.S. Departments of Housing and Urban Affairs and Education, the Environmental Protection Agency, the Centers for Medicare and Medicaid Services, the U.S. Department of Agriculture, the National Broadband Map, and The National Drought Mitigation Center at the University of Nebraska-Lincoln.
-We also source data from leading private-sector sources including Esri, Emsi, Walk Score and Great Schools, and even nonprofits like, the County Health Rankings and Roadmaps produced by the Robert Wood Johnson Foundation, and Americans for the Arts.
+Our trusted sources include public-sector providers such as U.S. Census Bureau, U.S. Department of Housing and Urban Affairs, the Environmental Protection Agency, the Centers for Medicare and Medicaid Services, the U.S. Department of Agriculture, the Federal Aviation Administration, the United States Golf Association, the Federal Communications Commission, the National Oceanic and Atmospheric Administration and the U.S. Department of Education.
+We also source data from leading private-sector sources including Esri, Great Schools, and ATTOM.

 We also find great data created by nonprofits such as the Institute of Museum and Library Services and the County Health Rankings and Roadmaps produced by the Robert Wood Johnson Foundation.